 Recent Legislative Changes

-Click on the bold burgondy links below, e.g. "House Bill 13-1277," to view pdf copies of the legislation.
+Click on the bold burgundy links below, e.g. "House Bill 13-1277," to view pdf copies of the legislation.

-This piece of legislation requires licensing for anyone who engages in certain defined activities of a “Community Association Manager” relating to the management of a common interest community (CIC).
-This bill is effective as of January 1, 2015.
+On May 31, 2019, Governor Jared Polis vetoed the Colorado Legislative attempt to renew HB 13-1277, the bill requiring Community Association Manager’s to be licensed.
+Governor Polis vetoed HB 13-1277 because he felt there was no correlation between licencing managers and preventing managers from abusing their positions.
+Originally, this piece of legislation required licensing for anyone who engaged in certain defined activities of a “Community Association Manager” relating to the management of a common interest community (CIC).
 The Colorado Division of Real Estate has developed a regulatory framework for the licensure of community association managers.
 More information on the division and its licensing program may be found on the Colorado Division of Real Estate Website.

 This piece of legislation updates the revised Colorado Nonprofit Corporation Act with respect to procedures HOA Board of Directors (BOD) must follow when acting as the BOD outside of a board meeting.
 Elements of this Bill include the following: (1) Each Board Member must receive written notice of the action to be taken.
 (2) Upon receiving this notice, the Member may vote in writing for the action, against the action, or may demand that the action be taken at a meeting.
 (3) After the time specified in the written notice has elapsed, the action will become effective if enough Members have voted in favor of the action.